flaxmans/timema/README.txt

 17 September 2014
-Document written by Samuel Flaxman, samuel.flaxman@colorado.edu revised 27 April 2015
+Document written by Samuel Flaxman, samuel.flaxman@colorado.edu revised 14 May 2015

-README: A summary of the nLocusSim program, written initially for version 1.0.2 (most current C source code now in file nLocusSim_v110.c)
+README: A summary of the nLocusSim program, written initially for version 1.0.2 (most current C source code now in file nLocusSim_v110.c).

+ATTRIBUTION:
++ The source code (nLocusSim_vXXX.c) was written by Samuel Flaxman.
++ The .R wrappers were written by Aaron Comeault.
++ The random number generation code in the "MT" directory is from: Saito, M., and Matsumoto, M. (2006).
+SIMD-oriented Fast Mersenne Twister: a 128-bit pseudorandom number generator.
+In Monte Carlo and Quasi-Monte Carlo Methods, A. Keller, S. Heinrich, and H. Niederreiter, eds.
+(Heidelberg, Berlin: Springer-Berlin), pp. 607–622.
+The version used here is dSMFT v2.1.
+See: http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/ for versions, downloads, and descriptions of the random number generator code.

+WHAT THE SOURCE CODE IS FOR:
+This github repo provides the source code that was used for simulations that appear as part of a scientific publication on the population genetics of adaptation walking stick insects.
+The bibliographic citation is:
+A. A. Comeault et al.  2015.
+Selection on a genetic polymorphism counteracts ecological speciation in a stick insect.
+Current Biology [volume, pages, and DOI forthcoming]

+The full dataset used in that publication is archived at datadryad.org [DOI forthcoming].

 KEY UPDATES FROM PREVIOUS VERSIONS:
 + MULTIRUN mode (see V. below)